wenzhixin/bootstrap-show-password/docs/_i18n/en/home/feature.md

 ### Features

-* Default option allows showing a checkbox.
+* Show/Hide password for a normal input element
-* Ability to grouping elements.
+* Support all bootstrap version
-* Supports to show multiple items in a single row.
+* Set placement of icon
-* Select all options.
+* Custom icons
-* Feature to show placeholder.
+* Options can be passed via data attributes or JavaScript